 To include all the records in your search — not just those that meet a specific condition — use a Move method to move from record to record.
 To locate a record in a table-type Recordset, use the Seek method.

 You can follow a Find operation with a Move operation.

 Always check the value of the NoMatch property to determine whether the Find operation has succeeded.
 If the search succeeds, NoMatch is False.
 If it fails, NoMatch is True and the current record isn't defined.
 In this case, you must position the current record pointer back to a valid record.

 Using the Find methods with an ODBC-accessed recordsets can be inefficient.
-You may find that rephrasing your criteria to locate a specific record is faster, especially when working with large recordsets.
+Rephrasing your criteria to locate a specific record will be faster, especially when working with large recordsets.